Denver Built Up Roof Repair, Install & Replacement

 - Extreme weather conditions may still cause damage to your roof.
 Gravel may blow off during periods of high wind, causing damage to surrounding structures.
 In addition, if you live in an area with colder temperatures, a built-up roof might not be your best option since its flexibility dips in the cold.

 With proper maintenance and installation, you shouldn’t need frequent repairs.
 However, damage can still happen.
-If you discover an issue with your low-slope or flat roof, you should get it taken care of as soon as possible to prevent further deterioration.
+If you discover an issue with your low-slope or flat roof, you should get it taken care of as soon as possible by a reputable flat roofing contractor to prevent further deterioration.

 The most frequent issue with BURs is flashing that bends or pulls away from the roof.
 Resealing may be necessary in order to repair these open seams.
 Cracks, waves, and blistering can also appear.

 When drains get clogged with debris, water can pool on these flat roofs as well, leading to leakage and increased roof weight.
 In addition, when this water freezes in the winter, problems can arise.
 By having your roof inspected annually and after major storms, you can take care of these repairs as they become necessary.

 You can count on our team at Maxx Roof LLC to come to assess the situation and find a solution for you.
 We can add concrete, fabric, adhesive, or asphalt to any damaged roof to fix wear and tear.
 Call us at any time for a Denver repair appointment.

 Popular BUR Roofing Manufacturers

 We can provide two types of warranties for BUR Built-Up Roofing – a Contractor’s Warranty and a Manufacturer’s Warranty.
 Here at Maxx Roof LLC, we’ll provide you with a warranty that covers the quality of work and installation for a set number of years, depending on the roof system you choose.
 Some Built-Up Roofing manufacturers also offer warranties of up to 20 years that cover defects in materials.